thijsmie/rollbot/README.md

 # Roll-Bot

 A tabletop dice rolling bot, which can easily be deployed to Heroku.
+You can also use the publicly hosted version.
+Go to [the rollbot website](https://tmiedema.com/rollbot) for more information.

 ## Configuration